antznin/des-cracker/REPORT.md

 Our choice of design is to do one encipher per clock cycle.

+##### Simulation

+Every input and outputs are respectively mapped to internal signals (to be driven) and outputs (to be observed).

+The simulation has a simple clock process for simulating a clock.

+A process is in charge of simulating the behavior of the machine itself.
+This is what it does step by step :
+ 1. Initialize the inputs (such as `p`, `c`, `starting_k`, etc) to known values so that we can verify the outputs with pre-known values
+ 1. We test the response behavior when setting `sresetn` and `enable` to `0` (separately)
+ 1. We test the response behavior when setting `sresetn` and `enable` to `0` together and randomly.
+At this step we also test the behavior of the machine when setting `k0_lw` and `k0_mw` to `1` for one clock period.
+The machine should start for 10 clock cycles and then stop.
+ 1. The last step consists in searching for the key.
+Before doing that we reset everything.
+Then we start the machine and we do not stop the simulation until the key is found.
+When it is, the simulation stops.

 #### The controller

 The controller represents the interface between the AXI wrapper and the cracking machine.